haoxins/haoxins.github.io/archived-2022/kubernetes-in-action-2nd-2.md

 - Therefore, to deploy a MongoDB replica set in Kubernetes, you need to ensure that:
-  - each Pod has its own `PersistentVolume`,
+  - each Pod has its own PersistentVolume,
   - each Pod is addressable by its own unique address,
-  - when a Pod is deleted and replaced, the new Pod is assigned the same address and `PersistentVolume`.
+  - when a Pod is deleted and replaced, the new Pod is assigned the same address and PersistentVolume.

 ```
 As with Deployments, in a StatefulSet you specify a Pod template,